nabu-platform/types-binding-flat/README.md

 # Flat File Binding

 This binding implementation supports both fixed length and delimiter-based (or any combination thereof) flat files.
+It parses in a streaming fashion, and allows you to set windows to keep memory usage acceptable when dealing with large files.
 Unlike other bindings like XML/JSON there is no "clear" link between the data and the type so you need a definition file to tell the engine how to parse/generate the files.

 As an example check the unit tests which contain two beans that look like this: